-Marjorie Robinson, PharmD, Resident Alumna : A pharmacist fighting infectious diseases
+Marjorie Robinson, PharmD, Resident Alumna : Fighting infectious diseases

 Service to others comes naturally to Marjorie Robinson; it was modeled by her family from her earliest days.

 Growing up in Jamaica, she watched as her pharmacist father provided care to the underserved and her mother volunteered in local orphanages.
 “My parents had a passion for serving the community,” she says, “and they passed that on to me and my brother, Vernon.”

 “I knew that pharmacists could play a key role in fighting infectious diseases, including HIV.”

 Today, Vernon runs the family’s retail pharmacy, which has served the same community in Kingston for 75 years.
 And Robinson visits Jamaica frequently to help at health fairs in impoverished areas and to consult with the government on HIV education.
 Her reach, however, has extended far outside her hometown – to New York, San Francisco, Florida, South Africa, and beyond.